vitorgalvao/alfred-workflows/DownMedia/README.md

 ![](https://i.imgur.com/i7NmBLx.png)

 The Workflow Environment Variables represent the directory to download to, the audio format to save when using `da`, and the default behaviour of adding a download to WatchList (`true` or `false`).
+The `_title_template` ones determine [the name of saved files](https://github.com/yt-dlp/yt-dlp#output-template).

 You will have to install [`yt-dlp`](https://github.com/yt-dlp/yt-dlp) yourself because it has dependencies which are impractical to fulfil on a clean macOS installation.
 The simplest way is to install [Homebrew](https://brew.sh) and `brew install yt-dlp`.